 If you want your instructional designer resume to be competitive, you will need to update it to fit the description.

 Updating your resume to fit industry language is an easy fix that takes a little time and effort.
-The section on keywords offers more insight into terms and phrases to use in your resume.
+The section on keywords offers more insight into terms and phrases commonly found in listings for instructional designer positions to use in your resume.

 Many of us still put together resumes that are fine when sent by regular mail.
 However, for most instructional design jobs, you will submit your resume to an employer digitally.
 You might attach it to an email or upload it directly to a company’s human resource department.

-For this reason, make your instructional designer resume easy for an applicant tracking system to read.
+For this reason, make your resume easy for an applicant tracking system to read.

 In many instances, a hiring manager or recruiter may not read your resume because the tracking system might eliminate it when the algorithm cannot determine whether you are qualified for the position.

-Format your digital resume using plain text rather than fancy fonts, bold text, and bullets that digital resume readers may not recognize.
+I’ve found that the ideal instructional designer resume format uses plain text rather than fancy fonts, bold text, and bullets that digital resume readers may not recognize.
 Although you can send your resume as a PDF or Word document, the plain text usually works best when you upload a resume to an applicant tracking system.